MalayAgr/SteeringWheelAnglePredictor/readme.md

 #### [data.load_and_split_data()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/data.py#L36)

 Shortcut function which can be used to load the data from a specified CSV file and split it into train, test and validation sets according to the specified sizes.

-It calls `data.flatten_csv()` to load the data from the CSV file.
+> **Note**: The function calls `data.flatten_csv()` to load the data from the CSV file.

 | `Arguments` (excluding those from `flatten_csv()`)     |                                                                                                                           |       |
 |---------------------------------------------------    |------------------------------------------------------------------------------------------------------------------------   |---    |